PhilWaldmann/openrecord/docs/query.md

 ```

 The above example will load all sticky threads and all it's posts.
-OpenRecord will query your datastore only two times:
+OPENRECORD will query your datastore only two times:
 1. To get all sticky threads
 2. To get all posts that belongs to the previously loaded threads